-- Increased motivation for reading – students will spend time browsing through fellow student posts and their global counterparts.
+- Increased motivation for reading – students will spend time browsing through fellow posts and their global counterparts.
 Many will link their friends onto their blogroll for quick access.

 - Improved confidence levels – a lot of this comes through comments and global dots on their cluster maps.
 Students can share their strengths and upload areas of interest or units of work eg personal digital photography, their pets, hobbies etc Staff are given an often rare insight into what some students are good at.
 We find talents that were otherwise unknown and it allows us to work on those strengths.
 It allows staff to often gain insight to how students are feeling and thinking.

 - Pride in their work –students will want their blogs to look good in both terms of presentation and content.

 - Blogs allow text, multimedia, widgets, audio and images which will encourage ICT literacy.

 - Improved awareness of possible dangers that may confront them in the real world, whilst in a sheltered classroom environment.

 - Ability to share – part of the conceptual revolution that we are entering.
 They can share with each other, staff, their parents, the community, and the globe.

 - Parents with internet access can view their child’s work and writings – an important element in the parent partnership with the classroom.

 - Blogs may be used for digital portfolios and all the benefits this entails.

 - Work is permanently stored, easily accessed and valuable comparisons can be made over time for assessment and evaluation purposes.